aaron-c-jones/tahamonfared.github.io/_posts/2016-12-30-Classification-Part2.md

 ![](/assets/images/2016-12-30-Classification-Part2_files/figure-markdown_github/unnamed-chunk-11-1.png)

-In plotting the boundary, you should consider that the *prob attribute* output for the knn is very strange.
+In plotting the boundary, you should consider that the *prob attribute* output for the KNN is strange.
 If it is 1, we should keep it as is.
 If it's not 1, we should take 1-prob to be the assigned probability... nonsense!

 ``` r
 knn4<-knn(train[,2:3],test[,2:3],cl =train[,1],k = 4,prob = TRUE )